canessaalvamiguel/lightbend-scala-language-professional/exercises/exercises/src/test/resources/README.md

-use-a-trait
+use-match-expressions

-# Exercise 20 > Use a Trait
+# Exercise 21 > Use Match Expressions

 In the course video recordings, the instructor uses a `man e` command in the sbt interactive session to display exercise instructions.